adityeah/adityeah.github.io/about.md

 ## About me

-38 year old programmer based in Sydney.
+38 year old programmer from India, living in Sydney and blogging through this pandemic.

-But seriously, Bulleh, I know not, who I am.